SunilSonnad/bowling-score/README.md

-The features on the system are:
+The features on the bowling system are:

 * One player only
 * In each frame, the bowler has 2 tries to knock down all the pins